ephbaum/ephbaum/README.md

 > F., I hope this message finds you well!

-Now I can say: It's Eph, actually
+Now I can simply say: It's Eph, actually

 I've always tried to use my first initial for most accounts and frequently found that it's pretty rare that systems aren't built specifically for the traditional `first_name + " " + last_name` expectation, and very few take the first initial and middle name combination into consideration thiugh i have discoferd ove the yeara thst irs actually a lot lore common than I'd realized when i waa younger.

 I have thousands of emails addressed to some variation of the letter F.

 #### `F19baum`, `F21baum` with spaces

 Between the first letter of my first name: F, and the end of my last name: baum, there are 19 letters; there are twenty-one if you include non-printing characters.

 These two string slices, however, have become commonly use for a "nickname":

 #### `F-baum`, the co-worker, the friend

-Co-workers, and friends, have called me `F-baum` for most of my life, siezing first initial and end of my last name; as well as my propensity for vulgarity. `K-Baum` was common too.
+Co-workers, and friends, have called me `F-baum` for most of my life, seizing upon the first initial and end of my last name; as well as my propensity for vulgarity. `K-Baum` was somewhat common too.

 I actually kind of like this guy: `F-baum` the co-worker

 #### So, Eph is a phonetic spelling of the letter "F"?

 Yep!
+It's F spelled with letters that aren't F.

-And: the middle three letters in the middle of my given middle name are EPH!
+As a bonus: the middle three letters in the middle of my given middle name are "eph"!

 ### Seriously, what's the deal?

 The deal is that I've been through a great many transformations over the years.
 As I continue to move through life I've learned a lot about myself and what got me to where I am.
 I've learned to face my past but continue to move forward.
 I've come to think of my given name as my dead name and Eph Baum as my new self, so much so that I've decided that I would like to legally change my name and did so in April of 2023.

 It's important to me to live my authentic self and this is one way of doing exactly that.